-When you open Pages or choose File > New, the Template Chooser should appear so you can select a template for your new document (if the Template Chooser does not appear, choose File > New from Template Chooser).
+When you launch Pages, the Template Chooser should open to let you select a template for your new document (if the Template Chooser does not open, choose File > New).

-Pages '08 supports two different types of templates: Word Processing and Page Layout.
-Word Processing templates are intended for linear, text-heavy documents, while Page Layout templates are for documents that will include a lot of images and objects in a non-linear layout.
+Pages '09 supports two different types of templates: Word Processing and Page Layout.
+Word Processing templates are intended for linear, text-heavy documents, while Page Layout templates are for documents that will include a lot of images and other objects in a non-linear layout.